 As a condition to the renewal of the registration of this offering in certain states, our board of directors has adopted a policy to act in a manner consistent with the amendments to our charter proposed at our 2019 annual meeting of stockholders.
-As described in detail in our Definitive Proxy Statement on Schedule 14A, the proposed charter amendments conformed certain provisions of our charter to the exact wording of the NASAA REIT Guidelines.
+As described in detail in our Definitive Proxy Statement on Schedule 14A filed on March 29, 2019, the proposed charter amendments conformed certain provisions of our charter to the exact wording of the NASAA REIT Guidelines.
 A copy of this policy is filed as an exhibit to the registration statement of which this prospectus is a part.